Unity-Technologies/ml-agents/docs/Hugging-Face-Integration.md

 ## Visualize an agent playing

-You can watch your agent playing directly in your browser (if the environment is part of [ML-Agents official environments](Learning-Environment-Examples.md)
+You can watch your agent playing directly in your browser (if the environment is from the [ML-Agents official environments](Learning-Environment-Examples.md))

 - Step 1: Go to https://huggingface.co/unity and select the environment demo.
 - Step 2: Find your model_id in the list.